mikewesthad/ColumbiaStudentShowcaseGenerator/README.md

 npm install
 ```

+This tool has been tested against Node v14.16.1.

 ## Workflow

 The workflow of using this tool to generate a blog post involves a few steps.

+### Create a Microsoft Form

+Create a new Microsoft Form to collect student work.
+The best way to do this is to clone the a previous semester's form.
+You can then share this with form directly with students.
+We do this via a blog post like [this one](https://iam.colum.edu/iamwp/call-for-student-work-fall-2020/) where the form is embedded directly in the post.

+For internal reference, the forms we've used so far are stored under a private group and can be found [here](https://www.office.com/launch/forms/groupforms?auth=2&groupId=b18f8157-a718-4790-8d8a-d3ed505aa712).

 ### Getting the Microsoft Form Data